This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Diseases and Deficiency – 1”.

 d) Calf feeding procedures

-Explanation: Fly problems are quiet common in dairy farms.
-In order to handle such problems the first step is to check into the manure handling procedures.
+Explanation: Fly problems are quite common in dairy farms.
+In order to handle such problems, the first step is to check into the manure handling procedures.

 11. When referring to rations, what do the letters NFC stand for?

 c) National Football Camp

 Explanation: Some laboratories distinguish between NFC (non-fiber carbohydrate) and NSC (nonstructural carbohydrate).
 They define NFC by the above equation [100-(%NDF + %CP + %Fat + Ash)].
 They define NSC as only the starches and sugars in the feed or forage.
 Starches and sugars can be determined directly by enzymatic analysis.